 As a journalism educator and scholar, it is a priority to ensure journalism students are exposed and educated on these issues to ensure improved media coverage now and into the future.

 The idea behind ‘Project Open Doors’ was to create a safe space in the public sphere to both openly and constructively discuss the issues faced by those living with a disability, and provide stories and information.

 Ultimately the project seeks to facilitate active media engagement with future journalists and editors that will ensure a broader educative role in disseminating information to the community, our students, and through them, the broader community, about this important social issue.

-Project Open Doors worked closely with people who have lived experience of disability, providing not only a voice, but an avenue to actively guide and develop media coverage and resources facilitating development of a body of published work within a media and policy system that does not adequately accommodate their unique situations.
+Project Open Doors worked closely with people who have lived experience of disability, providing not only a voice, but an avenue to actively guide and develop media coverage and resources facilitating the development of a body of published work within a media and policy system that does not adequately accommodate their unique situations.

 As part of the project, we produced a series of stories and coverage of issues facing people with a disability, moving beyond the stereotypical media representations of disability.
 These stories worked toward highlighting many of the issues faced by, misconceptions and misunderstandings around, people living with disability and their family members.
-Housed within a digital portal, the journalism aspect is further approached through two distinct models:
+Housed within a digital portal, the journalism aspect was further approached through two distinct models:

 - A wise practice in journalism education model of WIL for purpose or Purpose WIL

 I hope you enjoy reading the body of work produced by the students, and the resources for people with lived experience of disability.
-I would like to thank the tutors and sub editors working with the students to help them get their stories published, Nance Haxton, Chris Mamouzelos, Ginny Balfour, Bennet Nichol and Cassie Louise Mulhern.
+I would like to thank the tutors and sub-editors working with the students to help them get their stories published, Nance Haxton, Chris Mamouzelos, Ginny Balfour, Bennet Nichol and Cassie Louise Mulhern.